Stanley Baker: Personal life

-In 1950 Baker married the actress Ellen Martin, who had been introduced to him by Burton.
+In 1950, Baker married the actress Ellen Martin, who had been introduced to him by Burton.
 Their marriage lasted until his death and they had four children, Martin and Sally (twins), Glyn and Adam.
-Glyn appeared in The Wild Geese (1978), opposite Richard Burton, and in Return of the Jedi (1983), as Lieutenant Endicott, the imperial officer who said, "Inform the commander that Lord Vader's shuttle has arrived."
+Glyn appeared in The Wild Geese (1978), opposite Richard Burton, and in Return of the Jedi (1983), as Lieutenant Endicott, the imperial officer who says, "Inform the commander that Lord Vader's shuttle has arrived."
 He was a friend and drinking companion of Richard Burton.

-Baker was politically a socialist, and an acquaintance of Prime Minister Harold Wilson.
-He was an opponent of Welsh nationalism and recorded television broadcasts in support of the Welsh Labour Party.
-In a 1969 interview he said, "I'm a Welshman and proud of it, but I'm no nationalist.
-I think the Welsh Nationalists are foolish and misguided people."
-Baker was heavily criticised for earning vast sums of money despite propounding left-wing politics, sending all his children to English public schools, and owning a large holiday home in Spain.
+Baker was a socialist and an acquaintance of Prime Minister Harold Wilson, and recorded television broadcasts in support of the Labour Party.

-He considered becoming a tax exile in the 1960s but ultimately decided he would miss Britain too much.
 Many of his friends believed Baker had damaged his acting career through his attempts to transform himself into a businessman.

+Baker moved to Spain to live in the early 1970s.

 In an interview shortly before his death he admitted to being a compulsive gambler all his life, although he claimed he always had enough money to look after his family.

-On 27 May 1976, it was announced that he had been awarded a knighthood in the 1976 Prime Minister's Resignation Honours, although he did not live to be invested in person at Buckingham Palace.
+On 27 May 1976, a month before his death, it was announced that he had been awarded a knighthood in the 1976 Prime Minister's Resignation Honours, although he did not live to be invested in person at Buckingham Palace.